codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/vault-secrets-in-the-pipeline.md

 Also in the example application is a simple unit test that ensures we are able to read and write data to the database.

-You cannot run the application locally, as it needs to run in the pipeline in order for the tests to pass.
+You cannot run the application locally, as it needs to run in the pipeline in order to use our environment variables to connect.

 ## Create the Pipeline

+We will be running the following pipeline that contains three step types: a vault step, a [git-clone]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) step, and a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/).

+{% include image.html
+lightbox="true"
+file="/images/examples/secrets/vault-pipeline.png"
+url="/images/examples/secrets/vault-pipeline.png"
+alt="Vault pipeline"
+caption="Vault Pipeline"
+max-width="100%"
+%}

 You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
 It will automatically clone the project for you.